 An elusive house, a shady client, and a family secret—Sadie is about to uncover them all.

 Susie Hara is the author of the novels Earthquake Shack, The House on Ashbury Street, and Finder of Lost Objects, which was a Lambda Literary Award Finalist and received an International Latino Book Award.
 Her writing has also appeared in Fractured Lit and The New York Times.
-A member of the writing communities The Ruby and Page Street Writers, she lives and works in San Francisco..
+A member of the writing community The Ruby, she lives and works in San Francisco.

 More Books by Susie Hara